TRIBUTE TO THE AMERICAN COMBAT GLIDER PILOTS OF WORLD WAR II

 Pages without hyperlinks are under construction.

-SPECIAL ANNOUNCEMENT: THE WORLD WAR II GLIDER PILOTS ASSOCIATION WILL HOLD ITS ANNUAL REUNION THIS YEAR IN MEMPHIS, TENNESSEE, SEPTEMBER 30 (EARLY ARRIVAL) TO OCTOBER 3.
+SPECIAL ANNOUNCEMENT: THE WORLD WAR II GLIDER PILOTS ASSOCIATION ANNUAL REUNION INFORMATION

 FOR DETAILS AND REGISTRATION INFORMATION, PLEASE VISIT THE WWII GLIDER PILOTS ASSOCIATION WEBSITE AT THIS LINK.

 Welcome to a Tribute to the American Combat Glider Pilots of WWII.

 Glider Retrieval by a C-47 in flight with the glider parked on the ground.
 From 0 to over 100 miles per hour in six seconds.
 Used to retrieve gliders on covert missions in enemy territory, to evacuate wounded, and to retrieve gliders after assault missions.
 See page on "The Snatch."